 Yes, giving away real prizes for your employees' excellent work not only reminds them and their colleagues of their prowess, but it makes them want to win it again.

 You don't always have to have only the regular "employee of the month" award.
 You can make it exciting and even more inspiring.

 Reward your best employees whenever they deserve it to boost their interest and give them the much-needed rejuvenation.
 These rewards not only promote good work, but it also helps you connect with your employees at the human level.

 It is tempting for employers to think of their employees as investments.
 Yet, the key to getting the best out of your employees is to be supportive of their careers.

 Your employees would want to work with someone ready to give them the scope of improvement and learning.

-By holding workshops or training and development drives that focus on the skill sets of your employees, you will make them feel like you put your trust in them.
+By holding workshops or training and development drives that focus on your employees' skill sets, you will make them feel like you put your trust in them.
 This, in turn, would mean that they'll pour their heart out at work till the time they'll work for you.
 After all, that's the purpose of all the different types of compensation.